Doctors generally try to treat strokes within six hours of symptoms. Now, researchers say treatments within the first 24 hours can be helpful.

 Now these guidelines have been somewhat relaxed, thanks in part to better imaging.

-“The way we look at alteplase used to be green and red,” Dr. William J. Powers, guidelines writing group chair and chair of neurology at the University of North Carolina School of Medicine in Chapel Hill, said in a statement.
-“Green go, red stop.
-Now we’ve taken some of the reds and made them yellow.”
+“The way we look at alteplase used to be green and red,” Dr. William J. Powers, guidelines writing group chair and chair of neurology at the University of North Carolina School of Medicine in Chapel Hill,

 The AHA recommends using intravenous alteplase up to four and a half hours after symptom onset.